krother/Biopython_Tutorial/sicklecell.md

     EcoRI (GAATTC)
     MstII (CCTNAGG)

 on both DNA sequences.
-Which restriction enzyme could you use to specifically identify carriers of the sickle cell anemia gene.
+Which restriction enzyme could you use to specifically identify carriers of the sickle cell anemia gene?

-### Optional tasks for fast programmers:
+### Optional Exercises

+* Take a look at the website [Regex101](http://www.regex101.com)
-- 4.5 To facilitate the restriction analysis, replace the N's in the sickle cell DNA by the corresponding positions from the healthy DNA.
+* To facilitate the restriction analysis, replace the N's in the sickle cell DNA by the corresponding positions from the healthy DNA.
 Print the resulting DNA sequence.
-- 4.6 Take a look at the other exercise websites given in the regex_links.pdf document.